 These rights are subject to exceptions and limitations, such as a fair use provision that allows limited uses of works without permission from the copyright holder.

-The University's Counsel, Matt Heeren, has reviewed and approved this site to research copyright questions.
-Direct any specific legal questions relating to copyright to the University's Counsel.
+The Vice President & General Counsel, Matthew Heeren, has reviewed and approved this site to research copyright questions.
+Direct any specific legal questions relating to copyright to Mr. Heeren.

 The educational materials on copyright is not intended to substitute for and is in no way legal advice.